bk201grsameer/FoodApp/readme.md

 4. Review your order by clicking on the cart icon.
 5. Click the "Proceed to Checkout" button.
 6. You'll be redirected to PayPal for payment processing.
-7. After successful payment, you'll receive an email confirmation with your order details.
+7. After successful payment, you'll receive an confirmation with your order details.

 ## PayPal Integration